decred-proposals/mainnet/95cfb73254a032b2c199c37bb499d6f172d044b1f38016279c5bbca6572251f0/1/payload/index.md

 - Videos about the Lightning Network
 - Videos covering the work of DCR's Researchers (Checkmate, PermaBull, RichardRed, ammarooni)
 - Mobile Wallet Overviews

-And any other suggestions the community may have for video content.
+ - And more.

+I also encourage community members to submit ideas of their own.
 ## Goals

 My aim with these videos is to deliver content that is **direct, interesting, informative, and meaningful**.
 Videos will be highly edited to be **at most** 10 minutes in length in order to secure high retention rates among viewers.